 The Cyber Lab can host 100-plus virtual servers, 250-plus virtual desktops, isolated networks, and wireless and forensic technologies.
-Our resources include NETLAB, MCCC CTF, Events, Tutoring Resources, and Racktop VM Support.
+Our resources include NETLAB, Events, and Tutoring Resources.
 This space is also available for group meetings of up to 30 people.
 You'll find a collaborative work space/lab with technology to elicit team work, including NETLAB+ servers with preloaded software to host real lab equipment, virtual machines, and lab content for trainees to complete labs at any location.
 Funded by the College and a TAACCCT grant, the facility enables the College to become a center of excellence in the high-demand field of cybersecurity.ACCESS NETLAB

 Our NETLAB virtual machine environment includes lab exercises for Security+, A+, Ethical Hacking, and Cisco CCNA.

 There are open lab hours here in the Cybersecurity Center (HT 230), for self-study, collaboration, and Cybersecurity Club activities (by request).

 Our lab monitors are here to direct students to NETLAB or other resources and maintain the lab rules (no food, drink, or loud or disruptive talking).

 Tutoring is available for certain subjects in the MAPEL Centernew window (SA 202) on the Germantown Campus.

 Do not assume that this lab provides tutoring for your class.
 Ask your instructor for suggested resources for the class that you are taking.